YaskawaEurope/mlx-examples/README.md

 Thanks to that flexibility we don't require a strict configuration of the robot controller.
-It doesn't matter whether your robot system is equipped with a PROFINET board or any of the other field buses, the PLC just adapts to it.
+It doesn't matter whether your robot system is equipped with a PROFINET board or any of the other field buses, the PLC just adapts to your system.

 ## Library development